For the month of April, I would like to introduce the talented people who create the magic at Two Tall Totems. Day 17 is all about Josephine Wong.

 If you have followed this series you will quickly come to the conclusion that I am very blessed to be surrounded by many gifted people.
-Professionals so good at what they do I consider them all Jedi knights.
+Professionals are so good at what they do, I consider them all Jedi knights.
 Then there is Josephine.
 She is THE Jedi Master.

 Josephine leads by example and always puts the team’s needs before her own.
 Astoundingly she has zero ego.
 Such a skilled artist should be a total prima donna but Jo is the opposite.
 She is grounded.
 It is about being part of the team.
 It is about making amazing products.
 It is about making clients ecstatic.
 It is about being the best at what we do.

-I think this picture below describes Jo.
-She is a perfect hostess who makes sure your needs are taken care of first.
-Always with a smile.
 So lesson here.
-If someone phones you up saying they have an opportunity for you don’t just say no. Pause.
+If someone phones you up saying they have an opportunity for you, don’t just say no. Pause.
 Think about it.
 Take a risk.
-This opportunity may be your Josephine Wong.
+This opportunity maybe your Josephine Wong.

 Title: VP Design